MohamedBassem/fuzzy-dns/README.md

 ***Currently only A and CNAME records are supported.***

+*It's not a public DNS server, it's a privately managed DNS server.
+You get control on the domains to resolve.
+Check the actual deployment section.*

 ### Why?

 Because it's fun.
 I googled and I didn't find something like this, so I implemented it.
 Is it useful?
 Honestly, I don't know.